 The Problem Is Known As Colony Collapse Disorder

-One of the popular theories around why these bees are dying is a virus that specifically targets bees.
-It's an RNA virus that systematically infects hives by attacking every type of bee at any stage of their lives.
+There are a few terrible viruses that affect bees.
+This one in particular is an RNA virus that systematically infects hives by attacking every type of bee at any stage of their lives.
 Once infected, the virus interferes with their protein production and triggers a violent immune suppressant that makes them susceptible to other viruses.
 Bees infected with the virus can be seen suffering from shivering wings and paralysis, and many have been seen dying just outside their hive.